District & State Assessments

 The SAT now consists of Evidence-Based Reading and Writing and Math with an optional essay.
 Sophomores at Bayonne High School take the PSAT 10 in order to get a clearer picture of what it will be like to sit for the real SAT and find out what their preliminary score might be.
 Most students would benefit from taking the SAT at least twice, starting in junior year.
 Please click on the following link to learn more, take practice tests, and build your knowledge of the SAT changes!

 Interestingly, the SAT doesn't stand for anything anymore.
 Here is an interesting article explaining the history of the name.

-AP or Advanced Placement refers to a program created by the College Board, the same organization responsible for the SAT, whose goal is to provide college-level curricula and examinations to high school students.
-American colleges and universities may grant placement and course credit to students who obtain high scores on these examinations.
-There are a variety of AP classes in different areas of expertise available in Bayonne High School.
-AP English 11 students take the AP Language and Composition Exam while AP English 12 students take the AP Literature Exam.
+AP or Advanced Placement refers to a program created by the College Board, the same organization responsible for the SAT, whose goal is to provide college-level curricula and examinations for high school students.
+American colleges and universities may grant placement and course credit to students who obtain high scores in these examinations.
+There are a variety of AP classes in different areas of expertise available at Bayonne High School.
+AP English 11 students take the AP Language and Composition Exam, while AP English 12 students take the AP Literature Exam.
 Honors students who seek the additional challenge of AP courses should expect to take these examinations at the end of these courses.
 Click the College Board link below to find out more about AP classes and exams.